 - getting their driver licence

-- messages and cards from whānau or friends
+- messages and cards from whānau or family or friends

 - celebrating Matariki, Diwali, Pacific Language Week